By Ryan Hoover on Dec 21, 2021

 "Should I start a fund?"

 First, some context...

 I started Weekend Fund in early 2017, shortly after Product Hunt was acquired.The timing was perfect.
 AngelList was introducing their Venture Funds platform and I finally had enough money to make a GP commit.

 At first I was uncertain if I could raise a $1M fund.
 I think most people have imposter syndrome when doing anything new.

-A $1M fund is tiny, especially in today’s capital-abundant market.
+A $1M fund is tiny, especially in our recent capital-abundant market.
 In 2017 few people started small funds and I was unsure if LPs would be comfortable with a “nights and weekends” investor while I remained the CEO of Product Hunt.
 Ultimately, I raised $3M for Weekend Fund 1.

 Today, it seems like everyone’s starting a fund.
-There's a lot of capital flowing into VC and many ways to structure a fund.
+We've seen a ton of capital flow into the market over the last few years.
 But before deciding to raise a fund, it's important to evaluate all options:

 Each has its own pros/cons.